 While this blog post might help you decide if a career as a dentist is right for you, you should also perform your own research on the field.
 A good way to start is to job shadow or interview a real dentist.
-This is an excellent way to get firsthand dental career information, see a dentist perform real dental procedures and gives you the opportunity to ask those burning questions you won’t find online.
+This is an excellent way to get firsthand dentist career information, see a dentist perform real dental procedures and gives you the opportunity to ask those burning questions you won’t find online.
 Start by asking your dentist, someone you know in the dentistry field or even contacting a dentist who works in a specialty you’re particularly interested in.

 Education Requirements for Dentists

-A dentist’s career path starts with a four-year college degree.
+A dentist’s education path starts with a four-year college degree.
 Most ADA accredited dental schools require you to obtain a bachelor’s degree before dental school.
 Like a pre-med bachelor’s program, you don’t need to major in pre-dental to get into dental school.
 You should choose a degree program that involves courses in biology, anatomy, and chemistry as some dental schools have course prerequisites.

 During your junior year, you’ll take the Dental Admission Test administered by the American Dental Association.
 This test is required for admission into any dental school and tests your academic, perceptual and scientific abilities.
 Your score on the DAT determines which ADA accredited dental programs you can apply for.
 While becoming a dentist does require quite a bit of education, there are several dental scholarships available to help offset the costs of dental school.